500mhzClub/TinyAutoJEPA/README.md

 # Output: visuals/reconstruct_ep*.png

 ```

-heres an example, though features are still sharpening up:
+Heres an example, though features are still sharpening up:

 <img src="reconstruct_ep43.png" width="800" alt="Reconstruction Epoch 43">

-note: this is a test of the encoder, is it sucessfully extracting features and embedding them into a vector that can be reconstructed - as these vectors wll be fed into our predictor later
+*Note: This is a test of the encoder to verify it is successfully extracting features and embedding them into a vector that can be reconstructed.*

 ### Step 4: Multi-Step Predictor Training